 Recognising Choking and When to Act

 Choking is a serious emergency that can happen in an instant.
 Recognising the signs and knowing when to act can be the difference between life and death.
 Whether it's a child exploring their surroundings or an adult enjoying a meal, choking can affect anyone.
-In this guide, we’ll cover how to recognise a person who is choking, including infants, and provide a clear overview of the correct choking first aid procedure.
+In this guide, we’ll explain what is recognised as normal breathing, identify the universal choking sign, and detail the signs and symptoms of complete obstruction choking.
+We’ll also provide clear guidance on how many back blows for choking are recommended for both adults and infants, so you feel confident to respond in an emergency.

 How Do You Recognise a Person Who is Choking?